viettask/IFQ666_react_web_assignment1/README.md

 ## Features

-- Basic React setup with a focus on the assignment requirements.
+1. Basic create-react-app setup with a focus on the assignment requirements.

-- [List any additional features or components you implemented here.]
+2. Responsive Design: The website adapts to all screen sizes, ensuring an optimal user experience on both desktop and mobile devices.

+3. Header with navigation bar menu: A simple and accessible menu allowing users to navigate between pages such as Home, About, Resume, Portfolio, Search, and Photos.

+4. Footer: A consistent footer across all pages with email contact and legal information.

+5. Pages:

+   - Home Page: Includes a hero image and introduction text.

+   - About Page: Describes the individual or entity the website represents.

+   - Resume Page: Displays a professional summary, career history, skills, and publications.

+   - Portfolio Page: Showcases projects and creations, populated from an external API.

 ## Technologies Used